colecon/8-State-Puzzle/README.md

 maxNodes(n)

 # NOTE:
-This is was written without reference to A* search in 2019 and does not follow its format.
+This was written without reference to A* search in 2019 and does not follow its format.
 Self interpreted with a similiar decision idea but not optimized.
 In April of 2020 I built an A* search path-finding website that does conform to optimized A* Search concepts.

 Here is the Link: https://ai-path-visualizer.web.app